zenika-open-source/immutadot/README.md

 const newState = push(state, 'nested.prop', value)
 ```

 With the dot notation we removed a big amount of code.
-This is the real strength of **immutad●t**.
+This is the real strength of immutad●t.

 ## Immutability